drivet/website-11ty/src/drafts/wheel-of-time.md

 tags:
 ---

-If you're a fantasy aficionado you probably know about The Wheel of Time, Robert Jordan's enormous, sprawling epic, spanning 14 door stopping volumes published over a period of 24 years (1989-2013).
+It's safe to say that The Wheel of Time TV series, streaming on Amazon Prime, has divided fans of the source material, namely Robert Jordan's enormous, sprawling, epic book series, spanning 14 door-stopping volumes published over a period of 24 years (1989-2013).

-I myself am not a great reader of fantasy, but I do know something about these books, having been introduced to them in my early teens by a high school friend in the early nineties.
-Their publication coincided with the popular rise of the Internet and the birth of the Web; I have many fond memories of scouring newsgroups and fan sites, looking for theories about what was going to happen in the next book.
+I would not call myself a great connoisseur of fantasy, but I do know something about these particular books, having been introduced to them as a teenager by a high school friend in the early nineties.
+I have warm memories of the series, and less warm memories of the tense, multi-year waits in between instalments.

+Their publication also coincided with the birth of the Web and the popularization of the Internet that came with that.
+It's impossible for me to separate my memories of these books from my memories of scouring WOT-themed newsgroups and fan sites, often over dial-up, looking for plausible answers to the various plot mysteries that had maddeningly accumulated over the years.

-My fascination with the series lasted until book nine, by which point I gave up.
+I lasted until book nine, at which point I gave up.
 The infamous slog had begun, and I was knee deep in it.
-It felt like Robert Jordan had lost control of the story.
-It became clear to me that he didn't what to do with all the loose threads he had created.
-I still kept up with what happened after, and I know Brandon Sanderson picked up the baton after Jordan died, but I never read anything after that.
+Sometime after book six, it became clear to me that Robert Jordan didn't what to do with all the loose narrative threads he had created, and I despaired of them being resolved in a satisfactory manner.
+He eventually died without finishing his life's work.
+I know Brandon Sanderson picked up the baton after Jordan died, but I never finished reading the series.

 I say all this to give you some sense of my relationship to these books - my credentials, if you will.
 I'm a fan, but I'm not an *uber* fan.
 I haven't even read the whole series *once*, let alone multiple times.
-I liked the books a lot, and it definitely made an impression on my teenage mind, but I can't say that I *loved* them.
+I liked the books a lot, and they definitely left an impression on my teenage mind, but I can't say that I *loved* them.
 I am (or at least was) an *enthusiastic* fan but I'm not an *obsessive* one.
-Keep that in mind for what comes next.
+Keep that in mind for what follows.

 ## The Difficulty of Adapting *The Wheel Of Time*